-Income tax benefit for the year ended March 31, 2020 included return-to-provision adjustments of \$918,098 due to changes in estimates when filing the consolidated tax returns, which increased net income during the period.
+Income tax benefit for the year ended March 31, 2020 included return-to-provision adjustments of \$165,109 due to changes in estimates when filing the consolidated tax returns, which increased net income during the period.

-Deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities.
-Differences are primarily attributable to net operating loss carry forwards, allowance for doubtful accounts, and accrued liabilities.
+Deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the company's assets and liabilities.
+Differences are primarily attributable to accrued liabilities.